 The Superannuation Inquiries Officer will ensure that your complaint is investigated appropriately and will provide you with a response.

 If you do not receive a response to your complaint within 45 days or are not satisfied with the response Qantas Super has provided, you can lodge a complaint with the Australian Financial Complaints Authority (AFCA).
 AFCA provides fair and independent financial services complaint resolution that is free to consumers.

 In writing to: Australian Financial Complaints Authority, GPO Box 3, Melbourne VIC 3001

-(b) The Register of Relevant Duties and Interests (‘Register’); and
+(b) the Register of Relevant Duties and Relevant Interests (Register); and

 The CMF is approved and regularly reviewed by the Board, which is ultimately responsible for the development and maintenance of this framework.

 The purpose of the Policy is to provide controls and processes for: